South Africa

 Recommendations before going to do an English course in South Africa

-• No visa is required for stays of up to 90 days maximum, only a valid passport, with an expiration date of at least one month after the return date and at least two blank pages for stamping the visa.
+• No visa is required for stays of up to 90 days maximum; only a valid passport with an expiration date of at least one month after the return date and at least two blank pages for stamping the visa is required.

 • There are direct flights from Madrid to Johannesburg with Iberia.
-To fly directly to Cape Town, you must do it from Amsterdam, Frankfurt, London, Paris or Zurich airports.
+To fly directly to Cape Town, you must go from Amsterdam, Frankfurt, London, Paris, or Zurich airports.

-• Private healthcare in South Africa is excellent but very expensive, so it is essential to book travel insurance (medical, travel and civil liability insurance).
+• Private healthcare in South Africa is excellent but very expensive, so booking travel insurance (medical, travel, and civil liability insurance) is essential.

-• There are no mandatory vaccines to go to South Africa, although it is recommended to have Hepatitis A and B vaccines, typhoid fever or tetanus.
+• There are no mandatory vaccines for travel to South Africa, although it is recommended that travelers have Hepatitis A and B vaccines, typhoid fever vaccines, or tetanus vaccines.

 • If you come from/through a country or area affected by yellow fever, you must present a vaccination certificate to enter South African territory.